California Prevailing Wage Information

 SHIFT DIFFERENTIALS

 Under California prevailing wage law, various trade classifications have different wage rates for workers depending on the shift worked throughout the day (e.g., swing, graveyard, etc.).
 The rules regarding whether a shift differential applies are craft specific, thus some trades do not have shift differential payments.
 Generally, shift rates are higher payments than regular wage rate payments, and they require overtime to be paid at 7.0 or 7.5 hours.
-Please See, the DIR webpage to view shift rates and when shift rates are applicable: Prevailing Wage Shift Differential Determinations
+Please see the DIR webpage to view shift rates and when shift rates are applicable.

 FRINGE BENEFITS

-Under California prevailing wage law, different trade classifications receive different fringe benefits.
-Please See, wage determinations for exact fringe benefit amount based on the trade classification.
+Under California prevailing wage requirements, different trade classifications receive different fringe benefits.
+Please see the applicable wage determinations for exact fringe benefit amount based on the trade classification.
+Some companies have fringe benefit amount established on a per hour basis.
+Those you pay a weekly, monthly or quarterly premium must amortize that benefits across all hours worked to establish a per hour rate.

 TRAINING CONTRIBUTION

-Training contributions are never paid to the employee on the paycheck and are always made to a third party trust fund or to the California Apprenticeship Council (Please See, section of Apprenticeship).
-There is a minor exception for a few selected crafts that are non-apprenticeable.
+Training contributions are never paid to the employee on the paycheck and are always made to a third-party apprenticeship committee (approved by the Division of Apprenticeship Standards) or to the California Apprenticeship Council.
+There is a limited exception for a few selected crafts that are non-apprenticeable.

-Training contributions must be made to an approved training program (i.e., a program approved by the DSA) or to the California Apprenticeship Council (CAC).
+Training contributions must be made to an approved training program (i.e., a program approved by the DAS) or to the California Apprenticeship Council (CAC).
 If the contribution is made to an apprenticeship committee, then that contribution should be listed on a fringe benefit statement.
 Otherwise, a contractor making the training contribution to the CAC must use a CAC2 form.
-Training contributions are to be made monthly.
+Training contributions are to be made monthly and posted by the 15th of the month for work performed in the prior month.
+Training contributions apply to all hours worked.

-For contractors who may be using apprentice from an approved program, sometimes the program requires a higher training contribution than is listed on the prevailing wage determination.
-In those instances a contractor would pay the higher training rate for those apprenticeship hours, but would only pay the specified training amount for all journeyman hours.
+For contractors who may be using apprentices from an approved program, sometimes the program requires a higher training contribution than is listed on the prevailing wage determination.
+In those instances, a contractor would pay the higher training rate for those apprenticeship hours, but would only pay the specified training amount for all journeyman hours.

 There is no requirement in state law that specific forms be used for certified payrolls and fringe benefits as long as the same information is conveyed and certified under penalty of perjury.
 However, some Awarding Bodies are requiring, as a matter of contract, that only certain forms or electronic submission of certified payroll be used.
 If the contractor intends to send training contributions to the CAC, the CAC-2 form is required.